Polo: India

 The world's oldest polo club is the Calcutta Polo Club in Kolkata, founded in the 19th century.
 It hosts the Ezra Cup, the oldest polo tournament.

 The governing body of polo in India is the Indian Polo Association.

 The World Champions Polo League was launched in Jaipur in 2016.
 It is a new version of polo, similar to the Twenty20 format of cricket.
 The pitch was made smaller and accommodated a large audience.
 The first event of the World Champions Polo League took place in Bhavnagar, Gujarat, with six teams and room for 10,000 spectators.
 The rules were changed and the duration of matches made shorter.

 Ireland

-Since its instigation, the sport has continued to grow with seven clubs opening around the country.
+Since its inception, the sport has continued to grow with seven clubs opening around the country.
 The sport has also been made more accessible to these clubs by the creation of more affordable training programmes, such as the beginner to pro programme at Polo Wicklow.